 Well here we are again, in hiker paradise.
-I write to you from Mikes at mile 127.3 which is amazing.
-We just said yesterday that we need to keep going, but actually we need to slow down.
-It’s loosely our plan to get a ride from Ziggy and the Bear’s down to Kick Off, if we hike past there our chances of getting a ride is largely diminished.
-So to get there no later or earlier than Wednesday we don’t want to average more than 13 miles per day, it’s 56 miles from here.
+I write to you from Mike Hererra's at mile 127.3 which is amazing.
+We just said yesterday that we need to keep going, but maybe what we actually need is to slow down and enjoy it all.
+It’s our plan to get a ride from Ziggy and the Bear’s down to Kick Off, if we hike past there our chances of getting a ride is largely diminished.
+So to get there no later or earlier than Wednesday we need to average 13 miles per day, it’s 56 miles from here.

 Warner Springs Monty picked us up along with another girl, Sandy – a local trail angel who is hiking this year, and we went back to his house.
 He hosts hikers at his place every year, offers them a place to sleep, shower and tons of delicious food!
 Before we went to sleep he said, “If any of you want to use a car tomorrow and take the day off, another hiker named Imaginary friend left his car here if you want to go anywhere.”
 How perfect!
 We have been dying to get to REI and exchange our inflatable Nemo air pads for z lites.
 Buddy has a z lite and it is so perfect to just throw down midday and rest on.
 Blowing up the sleeping pads is my least favorite thing to do at night.